Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 3 (1)

 D. increases in both alveolar and pulmonary ventilation.

-E. a decrease in alveolar ventilation but no change in pulmonary ventilation.
+E. a decrease in alveolar ventilation but an increase in pulmonary ventilation.

 Question #12